abisummers/abisummers.github.io/src/pages/articles/paris-libraries.md

 Since a lot of my job involves researching, I like to work from libraries.
 I feel like I'm more motivated if I'm not working from home every day of the week, especially if friends join me at a library.
 Co-working spaces can be nice, but I feel like they're not worth the money for me because I don't drink hot drinks (I prefer just drinking water, boring I know) and libraries are free.

-I feel like most people will just go to whatever is closest to where they live, but I enjoy getting to see different parts of Paris and the change helps keep me motivated.
-I have been to some of the other libraries a while ago but I'm not including them in this article, I will however continue to add as I work from more places.
+I feel like most people will just go to whatever is closest to where they live, but I enjoy getting to see different parts of Paris and the change helps keep me motivated and different libraries have different benefits.
+I'm only including libraries that I've been to recently but I will keep updating this article as I visit new places.

 ### City libraries

 There are the places that are ran by the city and are free to access even without a library card.
 There are 57 libraries in Paris, with multiple per arrondissements.

-I've been to two recently, Which mean (if I've calculated it correctly), I've been to around 3.5% of them.

-Most of these libraries are closed on mondays, and they have different opening hours depending on the time of year (like a modified schedule for summer).
+Most of these libraries are closed on sundays and mondays, and they have different opening hours depending on the time of year (like a modified schedule for summer).

 #### Bibliothèque Assia Djebar (20eme)